 Each year, the Port identifies several key strategic issues that often reach beyond a single line of business or program, and may require Port-wide actions and efforts for success.
-Work on these issues will likely span beyond 2013 into future years.
-The following are identified for 2013 as key to the Port's overall success in serving the community:
+Work on these issues will likely span beyond 2014 into future years.
+The following are identified for 2014 as key to the Port's overall success in serving the community:

 The marine infrastructure in Port facilities is aging and in need of ongoing and extensive repairs.
 The Port will invest strategically in repairing its bulkheads, piers and pilings to ensure that they remain useful.
 When possible, the Port will seek added efficiencies in this investment by pairing it with related environmental cleanup or immediate business and tenant needs.
 In the next three years, the focus will be on repairs to the C Street Terminal on the Whatcom Waterway, the Harris Avenue Shipyard, the Bornstein’s pier and the Blaine marine industrial shoreline.